lxqt/screengrab/README.md

 (usually - ~/.config/${app_name) ).
 Default setting: ON.
 In previous versions the config files were stored in ~/.screengrab (Set this parameter to "OFF" to store the config files here).
  * **-DSG_DBUS_NOTIFY** - Enable D-Bus notifications.
- * **-DSG_DOCDIR** - Name for the directory of user's documentation.
-Default setting:  "screengrab".
-Dfault setting: OFF.
  * **-DDEV_VERSION** - Set a dev-version here, maybe git describe $foo.
 Default not set.

 #### Build notes